 Utilizing Technology

+In today’s digital age, being tech-savvy can provide a competitive edge.
 Consider using point-of-sale (POS) systems that accept various payment methods, including mobile payments.
 This convenience can significantly enhance the customer experience.

 Additionally, using a tablet or screen to showcase product videos or digital catalogs can attract attention and provide extra information without cluttering your booth.